 Isn’t this just like any other tutor service?

 No, this is well above and beyond a tutor service.
 Many tutors use literacy content and instruction strategies that mirror the classroom, which sometimes do not necessarily match an individual child's learning style and needs.
 Also, many tutors use commercialised non-evidence-based programs, adopting a "one size fits all" approach.
 The research-based Orton-Gillingham approach is used during all one-to-one sessions.
 This approach is language-based, multisensory, structured and sequential, designed to meet your child's challenges in reading, writing and spelling.

 Why is the first one-to-one literacy instruction session used for a literacy assessment?

 A comprehensive literacy assessment process needs to take place to create a robust profile.
 This profile highlights strengths and areas needing development.
 But the process doesn’t stop here.
 It is the actual interpretation of the results that is required to then develop a literacy instruction program.
 Teachers or school reports may have flagged areas of concern.
 Let's now find out the reasons why and overcome hurdles proactively.

 My child is having difficulties with literacy at school.
 What can you do?

 Literacy challenges for children, at all grade levels, can sometimes be overwhelming.
 The demands placed on them are often unrealistic.
 Through Lasting Lessons’ individualised one-to-one literacy instruction, children are provided with lifelong strategies in developing their own self-management supports.
 This is particularly important for children with a diagnosis of Dyslexia.
 Let's increase their self-confidence by instilling in them a sense that their literacy challenges can be something that can be managed through the correct learning of a positive skill set that they can use in all facets of their learning.

 Small!
-At Lasting lessons, classes have no more than six children at the one time.
+At Lasting lessons, classes have no more than four children at the one time.